jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 For the complete list of parameters, refer to the [File function API documentation](https://fastapi.tiangolo.com/reference/parameters/#fastapi.File).

 #### The *UploadFile* function
-The *File* function can be just be enough to upload small files because by doing so, they will be loadded in memory, for larger uploads, the `UploadFile` is the way to go.
+The *File* function can be just be enough to upload small files because by doing so, they will be loaded in memory, for larger uploads, the `UploadFile` is the way to go.

 The `UploadFile` function works differently from the `File` function.
 Instead of loading the entire file, it streams it and creates a file like Python object.
 The `UploadFile` function provides async capabilities making it better than the `File` function fo handling file uploads in FastAPI.